-This Anti-Money Laundering and Countering the Financing of Terrorism (the 'Handbook') consolidates the Financial Services Commission (the 'FSC') guidance on anti-money laundering, financing of terrorism and financing of proliferation of weapons of mass destruction.
+This Anti-Money Laundering and Combatting the Financing of Terrorism (the "Handbook") consolidates the Financial Services Commission, Mauritius (the "FSC") guidance on anti-money laundering, financing of terrorism and financing of proliferation of weapons of mass destruction.

-This Handbook aims to enhance understanding of FSC's expectations and help financial institutions assess the adequacy of their internal systems and controls and remedy deficiencies with the aim of combatting laundering of criminal proceeds, the financing of terrorism and the financing of proliferation of weapons of mass destruction (henceforth referred to collectively as "ML and TF").
-Its objectives are to provide explanation and therefore assist financial institution in complying with the AML/CFT laws.
+This Handbook aims to enhance the understanding of the FSC's expectations and assist financial institutions to assess the adequacy of their internal systems and controls and, remedy deficiencies with the aim of combatting laundering of criminal proceeds, the financing of terrorism and the financing of proliferation of weapons of mass destruction.
+Its objectives are to provide explanation and assist financial institutions in complying with the Anti Money Laundering and Combatting the Financing of Terrorism ("AML/CFT") laws.

-It is designed to help financial institutions adopt a more effective, risk-based and outcome-focused approach.
-The Handbook does not include guidance on all the ML and TF risks a financial institution may face.
+It is designed to assist financial institutions in adopting a more effective, risk-based and outcome-focused approach.
+The Handbook does not include guidance on all the Money Laundering ("ML") and Terrorism Financing ("TF") risks a financial institution may face.
 The self-assessment questions and "good or poor practice" examples used in the Handbook are not exhaustive.

 The good practice examples present ways, but not the only ways, in which financial institutions might comply with applicable rules and legal requirements.
 The Handbook is not the only source of guidance on ML and TF.
-Financial institutions are reminded that other international bodies like the Financial Action Task Force produce guidance that may also be relevant and useful.
+Financial institutions are reminded that other international bodies like the Financial Action Task Force ("FATF") produce guidance that are relevant and useful.